 Well, lighter paddles sometimes become a headache for tennis players. at least for us.
 Luckily, this one addresses that well with its heavier weight range 7.8oz – 8.4oz giving a tennis-like feel with incredible power and touch.
-But you know, it’s 2022 and we can’t trust people’s taste.
+But you know, it’s 2023 and we can’t trust people’s tastes.
 Elena, our dear fellow, wanted something lighter and luckily this paddle with 7.4 oz average weight could address her needs.
 With these two ranges, we think it’s flexible enough to complement all your playing techniques, whether you play at a slow pace or need the heavier paddle for aggressive play.

 5. ONIX Graphite Z5 – Best Speedy Pickleball Paddle for Tennis Players

 Players coming from a tennis background constantly complain about the speed.
 Luckily, Onix Graphite Z5 has been successful in solving the issue by manufacturing this high-speed and super powerful paddle exclusively made for tennis players.
-It’s been the most -selling pickleball paddle in Nov 2021-April 2022.
+It’s been the most-selling pickleball paddle in Nov 2021-April 2022.